yaronn/blessed-contrib/README.md

 `````

 ### Carousel
-A carousel layout switchs between differen views based on time or keyboard activity.
+A carousel layout switches between different views based on time or keyboard activity.
-One use case is office dashboard with rotating views
+One use case is an office dashboard with rotating views:

 `````javascript
     var blessed = require('blessed')